psf/black/docs/integrations/editors.md

 If you need to do anything special to make your virtualenv work and install _Black_ (for example you want to run a version from main), create a virtualenv manually and point `g:black_virtualenv` to it.
 The plugin will use it.

+The plugin can make Vim itself indent files according to the _Black_ code style.
+To enable this, set `g:black_indent` to `1`.

 To run _Black_ on save, add the following lines to `.vimrc` or `init.vim`: